Our building consents team places great importance on providing good customer care at all stages throughout the building process. To achieve this, we;

 - Secondly - A request to issue a Code Compliance Certificate

-Applications for certificates must normally be processed by the Council within 20 working days.
+Applications for CCC must normally be processed by the Council within 20 working days.
 Where outstanding inspections have yet to be completed, or supporting information has still to be supplied, Council will normally put an application 'on hold' rather than issue a refusal.

 A Code Compliance Certificate is a statement by the Council that, at the time of issue, the building work included in the consent complied with the requirements of the Building Act and the Building Code as they applied when the consent was issued.
 The certificate does not cover work that was not included within the consent, and so is not a general statement that all building work on the property complies with the Building Act or Building Code.